AVSimulation/SCANeR-Samples-Pack/README.md

 ### Pre-requisites

-* SCANeR studio 2022
+* SCANeR 2022
   _Get a free Trial version here: [AVSimulation Free Downloads](https://www.avsimulation.com/free-download/)_
 * A [GitHub](https://github.com/login) Account
 * A Git client
   _Here is a Git client : https://git-scm.com/download/win_
   _Install with default settings (Git Bash is required, Git GUI is nice to have)_
 * Git basics
-  _Feeling rusty with Git ?
+  _Feeling rusty with Git?
 Review the Git basics here:  https://git-scm.com/doc_

 ## Step 1.
-Install the Samples Pack
+Copy the Samples Pack

 ### 1.1.
-Copy ("fork") the Git repository
+Recover ("fork") the Git repository

 This repository is open to forks.